 When people don’t know how a project should progress, they call a meeting.
 When they don’t know ‘where’ the project is, they call a meeting.
 When they don’t know what the expectations are, they call a meeting.
 You get the point.

 Having processes in place helps cut down confusion.
 It also helps predict where meetings will be the most helpful, and where they’ll be the most harmful in production.

 For example, a well-organized meeting at the beginning of a large project helps get everyone on the same page, while a meeting a day or two after a kickoff to ‘circle up’ can often feel pointless.

 2. Communicate expectations

 Every meeting should have an agenda as a starting point.
-This lets everyone know that there’s a reason for it’s existence.
-If you think about it, you’re asking your top producers (read: top revenue generators) to spend time with you, instead of on individual work.
+This lets everyone know that there’s a reason for its existence.
+If you think about it, you’re asking your top producers (read: top revenue generators, for some industries) to spend time with you, instead of on individual work.

 An agenda creates the expectation that a meeting will be productive and that each person will have objective expectations at the end.

 3. Do the work